cefect/FloodDownscaler2/README.md

 create and customize a ./definitions.py file (see below)

+set paths for whitebox-tools v2.2.0

 ### setting up whitebox-tools

-#### use some other build
+Some of the functions depend on whitebox-tools (wbt) python API.
+For these to work, installing FloodDownscaler2 requires installing whitebox-tools (if you haven't already) and telling FloodDownscaler2 where to find it.
+Below is some guidance/instructions for configuring wbt; however, there are a few ways to do this and not all ways work on all systems.

+#### wbt is already installed
-ammend the `wbt_dir` variable in `definitions.py` and the PYTHONPATH approriately.
+ammend the `wbt_dir` variable in `definitions.py` to point to the directory contining your  whitebox_tools.exe ammend your PYTHONPATH as shown below

-#### clone and build
+#### install wbt from precompiled binary
+compiled binaries are available [here](https://www.whiteboxgeo.com/download-direct/) for common systems.

+#### building wbt from source

+#### building wbt from source as a submodule

-project is setup to use whitebox-tools v2.2.0 as a submodule this can be achieved a number of ways, but the cleanest (also hardest) is to:
+This is the preferred method as it provides greater version control.
+Typically, FloodDownscaler2 project is setup to use whitebox-tools v2.2.0 as a submodule.
+Typical workflow:
 - clone whitebox-tools into the repo as a submodule and point to the v2.2.0 release tag.
 `git submodule add -b v2.2.0 https://github.com/cefect/whitebox-tools.git`
 - compile the tools. call the below within the newly cloned submodule folder. this may take a while and requires you to have rust installed (see whitebox-tools documentation for more info)
 `cargo build --release`
-- update your python path to the below
+- update paths per the above